rcarrata/rcarrata.github.io/_posts/2023-09-05-aro-expose-agw.md

 Host name: $APPGW_DOMAIN (aro-hello-openshift.test.openshiftdemo.dev)
 ```

-Note: You can also create multiple listeners - one per site and re-use the certificate and select basic site.
-Also we are using the Azure Portal because the CLI doesn't support MultiHostnames.
+Note: You can also create multiple listeners - one per site - and re-use the certificate and select basic site.
+We are using the Azure Portal here because the CLI doesn't support MultiHostnames.

 [![](/images/appgw3.png "AppGW")]({{site.url}}/images/appgw3.png)